-Lines four and five are all about the horrible process of war, the matter of fact nightmare end to a dream-like experience.
+Lines four and five are all about the horrible process of war; nightmares end in a dream-like experience.

-The end line in particular is shocking in its imagery and is based on actual practice.
+The end line, in particular, is shocking in its imagery and is based on actual practice.
 A steam hose was used to clean out the ball turret following a death.
-Here the hose could be a symbol of the umbilical cord joining mother and foetus; or the whole idea could be suggestive of an abortion or still life birth, of a human life gone wrong.
+Here the hose could be a symbol of the umbilical cord joining mother and foetus, or the whole idea could be suggestive of abortion or still life birth, of a human life gone wrong.

 With the plane clean and ready for the next crew, the war could continue its cold, cruel progress.